-See Chapter 2 for information about using these command-line switches.
 Symbol names are combinations of letters (both uppercase and lowercase), digits, and special characters.
 Symbol names can't start with a digit.
 Turbo Assembler treats symbols as either case sensitive or case insensitive.
 The command line switches /ML, /MU, and /MX control the case sensitivity of symbols.
+For more information about these command-line switches, see Chapter 2.